Mediabank uses workflows to optimize back- and front-end services.

 - Establishing accountability

 - Reducing processing time

-Workflows are in many cases used to handle repeatable patterns, to improve efficiency, and reduce costly man-hours.
-But these workflows handle much more than just processing repeatable tasks with a single outcome.
-Mediabank uses metadata extensively to build its MAM (Mediabank Asset Management) system and create a media content structure optimized for each of our accounts.
-Most of the workflows are invisible to the users, but some of them are designed to help them in their daily tasks.
+Workflows are often used to handle repeatable patterns, improve efficiency, and reduce costly person-hours.
+But these workflows operate much more than just processing repeatable tasks with a single outcome.
+For example, Mediabank uses metadata extensively to build its MAM (Mediabank Asset Management) system and create a media content structure optimized for each account.
+Most of the workflows are invisible to the users, but not all.
+Mediabank workflows intervene with users with their daily tasks as well.

 - System-centric operations